KayTrust/kaytrust.github.io/docs/Manuals.md

 ### Identity Manager contract

-This contract is aimed to be used as a layer of abstraction when making actions related to your identity.
+This contract is aimed to be used as a layer of abstraction when making actions related to your identifier.
 Later in this document called IM. **This contract is not owned or administered by anyone**.

 #### Authorization levels in the Identity Manager Contract